ishitadatta/Studee/README.md

 ## Basic Features

 ### Vaccination Tracker
- 1. Upload vaccination certificate
+ 1. Student can select option for offline/online class
- 2. Credits allotted to students who have uploaded vaccination certificate
+ 2. Student can select vaccination status (not vaccinated/ partially vaccinated/ fully vaccinated)
- 3. Student can select option for offline/online class (form)
+ 3.
- 4. Display notice for partially vaccinated students on dashboard
+ 4. Display notice for students on dashboard to update vaccination status not done
  5. Teacher will receive list of all student preferences

 ### Submission